cuthbertLab/music21/music21/doc/html/_sources/graphing.txt

 Music21 can provide data graphs and plots of multiple musical attributes using high-level analysis tools.

-Users can create their own custom graphing routines by extending or reworking existing music21 grapha and plot classes.
+Users can create their own custom graphing routines by extending or reworking existing music21 :class:`~music21.graph.Graph` and :class:`~music21.graph.PlotStream` classes.

-Alternatively, music21 provides numersous bre-built plot classes to provide quick access to numerous graphica viewss.
+Alternatively, music21 provides numerous pre-built plot classes to provide quick access to numerous graphical views.